-- > The internal financial controls of the group have been effective in all material aspects throughout the year under review; - ${f \triangleright}{}$ These controls have ensured that the group's assets have been safeguarded; - $\, igtriangledown\,$ The chief financial officer's expertise and experience is deemed appropriate; - ${f ho}$ Appropriate financial reporting procedures have been established and are operating effectively; - > The group has complied in all material respects with the implemented risk management policy during the year under review; - ${ ightharpoonup}$ Resources have been utilised efficiently; - > The skills, independence, audit plan, reporting and overall performance of the external auditors are acceptable and it recommends their re-appointment in 2023; and - ▷ It has confirmed the suitability of the appointment of the current audit firm and the designated individual partner with the audit firm, having obtained information as required by the JSE Listings Requirements.
+- > The internal financial controls of the group have been effective in all material aspects throughout the year under review; - $\,\,\triangleright\,\,$ These controls have ensured that the group's assets have been safeguarded; - > The chief financial officer's expertise and experience is deemed appropriate; - Appropriate financial reporting procedures have been established and are operating effectively; - > The group has complied in all material respects with the implemented risk management policy during the year under review; - > Resources have been utilised efficiently; - ${f ho}$ The skills, independence, audit plan, reporting and overall performance of the external auditors; and - ▷ It has confirmed the suitability of the appointment of the current audit firm and the designated individual partner with the audit firm, having obtained information as required by the JSE Listings Requirements.

-The internal auditors have reviewed the controls over financial reporting and presented their findings to the audit committee.
+The group finance function have reviewed the controls over financial reporting and presented their findings to the audit committee.
 During the current financial year, management identified no significant deficiencies in internal control over financial reporting either through the control self-assessment process or direct testing of results.
 The CEO and CFO's evaluation of controls included:

-- ${ hd}{ hd}$ The identification and classification of risks including the determination of materiality; - Dutilising internal audit to test the design adequacy and operating effectiveness of controls addressing high risk areas; - ightharpoonup Obtaining control declarations from divisional managers on the operating effectiveness of all controls on a quarterly basis; - Developing remediation plans to address control deficiencies identified.
+- > The identification and classification of risks including the determination of materiality; - Detaining control declarations from divisional managers on the operating effectiveness of all controls on a quarterly basis; and - Developing remediation plans to address control deficiencies identified.
 The audit committee has discussed and documented the basis for its conclusion, which includes discussions with internal and external auditors as well as management.